 Betterment offers five portfolio types based on Modern Portfolio Theory investment themes and principles.

 - Standard portfolio of globally diversified stock and bond ETFs

-- Goldman Sachs Smart Beta portfolio designed to outperform the market
+- Goldman Sachs Smart Beta portfolio is designed to outperform the market

 - SRI: Socially responsible portfolio made up of holdings that score well on environmental and social impact.
 However, investments may not meet standard requirements for this theme.